 For details of the BSoSc in Geography (Hons), please refer to the web site of the Department of Geography at

 Most courses are taught by a combination of lecture-discussion and seminars.
 On-site supervision and peer observation are included in different aspects of the Field Practice.
-During the fifth year of study, students complete their honours projects under the guidance of the Department of Sociology.
+During the fifth year of study, students complete their honours projects under the guidance of the Department of Geography.

 Students may be required to attend late afternoon classes and Saturday morning classes.